Starters/ Starters, Salads, Soups

 2

-In a saucepan over medium or low heat, add half a teaspoon roasted sesame oil and saute the okra whole for 1-2 minutes until it's half-cooked.
+In a saucepan over medium or low heat, add half a teaspoon of roasted sesame oil and sauté the okra whole for 1-2 minutes until it is half-cooked.

 3

-Add some soy sauce and coat the okra well with it.
+Add soy sauce and coat the okra well.

 4